Vinay-golkonda99/AIOps-Project/README.md

 ## TAKEAWAYS:
 BUILT FOR AIOps LEARNINGS FOR DEV ENVIRONEMENTS.

-## NEXT STEPS TO OPTIMIZE THIS PROJECT FOR REAL TIME APP LOGGING ANOMALIES AND MAKING IT SIMULATE PRODUCTION LEVEL
+## NEXT STEPS TO OPTIMIZE AND MAKING IT SIMULATE PRODUCTION LEVEL

 🟢 App Pod (real time traffic)	Generates logs to a file in the hostpath.
 🟠 Fluent Bit Sidecar	Tails logs from app container log file path → pushes to shared volume.